pschool-in/curriculum/content/grammar/adverb/adverb-passages.md

 (adverb-3)

-We know that adverbs tell us about the verb, adjective or another adverb.
+We know that adverbs tell us about the verb, adjective, or another adverb.
-Adverbs of manner tells us how an action is done.
+Adverbs of manner tell us how an action is done.
 In simple words, it answers the question 'how'.
 These adverbs generally end with '-ly'.
 Some examples are:

 1. The turtle moves _slowly_.